nationalarchives/dr2-custodial-copy/README.md

 * Create the destination path for the CO file `{IO_REF}/{REP_TYPE}/{CO_REF}/{GEN_TYPE}/g{GEN_VERSION}/{FILE_NAME}`
 * Use the path and bitstream information to create a `FileObject`

+#### Handling Information Object (IO) messages, if entity have been deleted
+* Get all the paths to the files that sit underneath this object
+* Delete all the paths
+* Generate a `SendSnsMessage` object for it

+#### Handling non-deleted Content Object (CO) messages, if entity have been deleted
+We are not expected COs to be deleted in Preservica so if one is, an Exception will be thrown.

 #### Handling Structural Object (SO) messages

-These are ignored as there is nothing in the structural objects we want to store.
+Whether they are deleted or not, these are ignored as there is nothing in the structural objects we want to store.

 ### Example of the OCFL Structure
 ```